MengGuo/Jackal_Velodyne_Duke/README.md

 ```
 roslaunch jackal_viz view_robot.launch
 ```

 You will see the Jackal 3D model as below and you can add sensor data by topic (as shown in the last part of the [offcial tutorial](https://www.clearpathrobotics.com/assets/guides/jackal/simulation.html)).
 For velodyne, it is `/pointcloud2` .
+Drive the Jackal around by `interact`.